A Seattle Prenuptial Agreement Attorney Can Help You Understand Your Options

 Do I Need a Prenup in Washington?

 At the same time, a prenuptial agreement can be useful in many ways.
-As described above, you may simply be wanting to document what each of you came into the marriage with to make any divorce property calculations easier.
-Or you may be wanting to change the rules a bit as to what you would want your marriage as well as any eventual divorce to look like.
+As described above, you may simply want to document what each of you came into the marriage with to make any divorce property calculations easier.
+Or you may want to change the rules a bit as to what you would want your marriage, as well as any eventual divorce to look like.

-It is also possible that you would like some agreements in advance as to HOW you would go about a divorce, such as agreeing to use mediation or collaborative divorce methods to keep the divorce more amicable.
-One of our Seattle prenuptial agreement attorneys can discuss these options with you further.
+It is also possible that you would like some agreements in advance as to HOW you would go about divorce, such as agreeing to use mediation or collaborative divorce methods to keep the divorce more amicable.
+A Seattle prenuptial agreement lawyer at our firm can discuss these options with you further.